-The size and weight of the NYNE TT Portable Bluetooth Speaker put it in the latter category, but at under $70 on Amazon, it’s cheaper than the competition.
+The size and weight of the NYNE TT Portable Bluetooth Speaker put it in the latter category, but it’s noticeably less expensive than the competition.
 Does that make it better value, or were too many corners cut to hit that lower price?

 The company sent me a sample so I could decide for myself.